algofaktura/easy_dc_rust/README.md

 What started as a hack-your-own version of a depth-first-search-with-shortcuts for the discocube graph (solving up to 960 vertices), metastasized into pages of overgrown mixin classes mysteriously coupled to each another like overgrown vines pushing me deeper and deeper into the underbelly of its mutant tentacles.
 Although it was able to solve instances of over a million vertices, it had the clarity of primordial soup.
 So, as a sadistic gardener I painstakingly pruned my own unescapable web (all those letters you haven't opened yet?) of thorny vines into presentable tiny bonsai trees.
 So what is a bonsai if not a tree in intimate scope?

 The result of this creative process is a family of algorithms developed specifically to solve various graph problems on the disoocube graph, 3d grid graph and hexprism honeycomb diamond graphs.
 The algorithm presented in this repository is the least complex, also making it the fastest.
 It does the job, solving the hamiltonian cycle problem for over millions of vertices in reasonable time (milliseconds vs. years), while other algorithms in the family take longer but they also have other objectives; like forming an always turning cycle with even edge distribution across all axes.
-But that's beyond the scope of this repo.
+But that's beyond the scope of this repository.

 Eventually this repository will include other linear time algorithms for solving the hamiltonian cycle problem in 3d grid graphs and also in solid grid graphs (a side-effect of the research), addressing some open issues raised in the graph theory research literature.